FlorianQNT/6G-Simultaneous-Sensing-Communication-WinLab-summer-internship-2025/README.md

 -Windows11 Home<br>

 The biggest difference between both version is that thanks to the ZED camera, we can have the distance between the object and the camera.<br>

+We tried with another dataset named OpenImagesv7.
+It works and has more class than yolo but it also impact the confidence for the classes.<br>
+For the same objects at the same place with both dataset, OpenImages was roughly 15% less confident.<br>
+This can be explained by the difference between the number of classes on both dataset:<br>
+COCO has 80 classes and OpenImagesv7 has 600 classes.<br>